 - Be administered or recognized by a federally or state-licensed hospital, health clinic, or medical doctor.

-Residents who contract a communicable disease and are deemed infectious by the Student Health Center or a health care provider will be required to abide by all medical recommendations in conjunction with self disclosure of information to roommates and or suitemates.
+Residents who contract a communicable disease and are deemed infectious by the Student Health Services or a health care provider will be required to abide by all medical recommendations in conjunction with self disclosure of information to roommates and or suitemates.
 Failure to comply with this policy will result in disciplinary action.
 There may be need for the Department of Housing and Residence Life staff or designee to enter the unit in order to provide cleaning of space and charges may be assessed.

 Health and Safety Inspections